yang1688899/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####4.
 Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

+I choose LeNet architecture.
+This architecture was intruduce to me to classify handwriting digit in lession 8, which it prove to be a very powerful architecture for dealing with image recognition.

 My final model results were:
-* training set accuracy of 0.939
+* training set accuracy of 1.000
-* validation set accuracy of
+* validation set accuracy of 0.943
-* test set accuracy of 0.959
+* test set accuracy of 0.967

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
-I choose LeNet architecture.
-This architecture was intruduce to me to classify handwriting digit in lession8, which it

 ###Test a Model on New Images

 ####1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Here are German traffic signs that I found on the web:

-![alt text][image4] ![alt text][image5] ![alt text][image6]
-![alt text][image7] ![alt text][image8]
+![alt text][image3]

 The first image might be difficult to classify because ...